bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Blood data belongs in the /pet folder along with the corresponding PET data.
-However, the blood data also follows the inheritance principle (https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#the-inheritance-principle) and may be moved to an upper level folder if it does not change e.g. with multiple reconstructions.
+However, the blood data also follows the inheritance principle (https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#the-inheritance-principle) and may be moved to an upper level folder if it does not change, for example, with multiple reconstructions.
 The blood data is most often recorded using an autosampler for continuous blood samples, or manually for discrete blood samples.
 Therefore, the recording key (recording-<label>) has two reserved values: